-In October of 2014 Thrive Analytics published a report that showed a jump in personal assistant usage of 87% over the previous 12 months.
-This massive increase in voice search users will have an impact in the way people search.
+In October of 2014, Thrive Analytics published a report that showed a jump in personal assistant usage of 87% over the previous 12 months.
+This massive increase in voice search users will have an impact on the way people search.
 Internet marketing companies will need to adapt their focus from short, 2-word search terms to include more specific answers to the searchers’ questions.

 A More Natural Search

 With tiny buttons and people on the move, searching by voice is simply easier.
-The vast improvements that companies have invested in language recognition has finally made realistic voice search a reality.
+The vast improvements that companies have invested in language recognition have finally made realistic voice searches a reality.
 No more frustrated over-enunciating to get your smartphone to understand.
-When you’re driving and a notice an engine problem, you can now use the hands-free function and ask your phone “Where is the nearest mechanic?” rather than pulling over and typing “mechanic NE Portland.”
+When you’re driving and notice an engine problem, you can now use the hands-free function and ask your phone “Where is the nearest mechanic?” rather than pulling over and typing “mechanic NE Portland.”

 The Future of Internet Marketing